 - Photo identity proof

-The CS Executive 2022 result for June session has been declared today, August 25, 2022 at 2 pm.
+The CS Executive 2023 result for December session will be announced tentatively within 45 days from the date of exam.
 Candidates can check their results using their CS registration number and roll number.

 Step 1- Visit the official website of ICSI i.e. icsi.edu